Signs and Symptoms of Amphetamine Abuse

 Amphetamine is a strong stimulant that has been used medically for situations when a person needs to be more alert, as in narcolepsy, a health problem that causes a person to fall asleep at any time.
 It has also been given to pilots and soldiers to keep them awake and alert for long hours.
 It does its job in these situations, but the side effects of this drug can be dangerous and damaging.

-Amphetamine can be given orally, can be snorted or given intravenously.
+Amphetamine can be given orally, can be snorted or injected intravenously.
 Symptoms of use will show up immediately if it is injected, within 3-5 minutes if it is snorted and within 15-20 minutes if it is ingested.

 There is a long list of the signs that show up when this drug is used medically or when it is abused.
 Many of them are typical of any stimulant use.